Estimating neural connection strengths from firing intervals: Introduction

 Calcium imaging techniques are able to record over 1000 neurons simultaneously \cite{Zongetal2022}.
 What is observed in these recordings is the intracellular Ca$^{2+}$ concentration, which can be used as a measure of the activity of a neuron.
-Although not directly linked, there is a connection between the Ca$^{2+}$ concentration of a neuron and its firing rate \cite{deneux2016accurate}.
-One can therefore argue that the output of calcium imaging recordings can be used to determine when the Heaviside firing rate in \eqref{eq:motherODE} should be 0 or 1.
-This work is however dedicated to a more theoretical investigation of the possibility of solving the inverse problem, and using real data from calcium imaging experiments is left for future investigations.
+There is a connection between the Ca$^{2+}$ concentration of a neuron and its firing rate \cite{deneux2016accurate}, and it can therefore be argued that the output of calcium imaging recordings can be used to determine when the Heaviside firing rate in \eqref{eq:motherODE} should be 0 or 1.
+Our work is, however, a first investigation in this direction, and the the aim here is to analyse in what sense it is possible to solve the present inverse problem.
+Therefore we will only focus on recovering the connection strengths, and assume throughout that $T$, $\{ s_i^0 \}_{i=1}^n$, and $\tau_d$ are given quantities, that $\{ B_i \}_{i=1}^n$ are given functions, and that the time constants are identical and equal to one: $\tau_i = 1$ for all $i$.
+All these parameters are not available in real calcium imaging experiments, and thus future investigations are needed in order to fully explore the applicability of this model.

-Closest to the present work are the investigations by Potthast and beim Graben \cite{PotthastGraben2009-1, PotthastGraben2009-2}, who were also interested in the inverse problem of estimating the connectivities of a network of neurons.
-However, these works differ from the present as i) the voltage version of \eqref{eq:motherODE} is utilised, meaning that the modulation function is inside the sum, ii) a smooth modulation function is assumed, and iii) the procedure relies on knowledge about the solution and its time derivative at every point in time.
+Closest to the present work are the investigations by Potthast and beim Graben \cite{PotthastGraben2009-1, PotthastGraben2009-2} without delay, and \cite{alswaihli2018kernel} which builds on the first two, incorporating delay.
+These works also focused on the inverse problem of estimating the connectivities of a network of neurons.
+However, they differ from the present in several aspects: i) the voltage version of \eqref{eq:motherODE} is utilised, meaning that the modulation function is inside the sum, ii) a smooth modulation function is assumed, and iii) the procedure relies on knowledge about the solution and its time derivative at every point in time.